uvarc/rc-learning/content/notes/biopython/index.md

 **Python code examples**

-The Python scripts and data files for this workshop can be [dowloaded from here](data/biopython-workshop.zip).
+The Python scripts and data files for this workshop can be [downloaded from here](data/biopython-workshop.zip).
 On your computer, unzip the downloaded folder and use it as working directory for this workshop.

 **Python programming environment**